Procurement Process for Private Nonprofits

 1. What will be Purchased

-- Determining factor: Most reasonable, responsible, responsive bid
+- Determining factor: Lowest responsive and responsible bidder

 2. Procurement Type: Sealed Bid

-When using the Sealed Bid procurement method, bids for required services are publicly solicited and a firm fixed-price contract is awarded to the lowest responsible bidder.
+When using the Sealed Bid procurement method, bids for required services are formally and publicly solicited and a firm fixed-price contract is awarded to the lowest responsive and responsible bidder.

 3. Identify Staff Involved in Purchase Process